Marine Delorme Marine Delorme

 John Wayne was one of the most prolific actors of the time and had established himself as Hollywood’s leading cowboy by the 1940s with movies like Stagecoach (1939, dir.
 John Ford) and Red River (1948, dir.
 Howard Hawks).
 His dominance continued into the 1950s with Rio Grande (1950, dir.
 John Ford) and Hondo (1953, dir.
 John Farrow).
 His deep voice, imposing presence, and no-nonsense approach to justice made him the quintessential American hero.

-Still frame from Stagecoach (1939, dir.
-John Ford)
+Still frames from Stagecoach (1939, dir.
+John Ford) and Hondo (1953, dir.
+John Farrow) below.

-In 1954, there was no stronger, more aspirational, or culturally dominant figure than the cowboy.
+By 1954, there was no stronger, more aspirational, or culturally dominant figure than the cowboy.
 He embodied freedom, individuality, and rugged masculinity.

 By 1955, Marlboro's sales had surged to $5 billion—a remarkable 3,241% increase over 1954's figures, making it the best-selling cigarette brand in the world.
 The Marlboro Man became a cultural icon, symbolizing not just the brand but an entire generation’s ideals.
+The filtered cigarette, once dismissed as delicate and weak, became the toughest cigarette on the market.

 Read More